 - 1.64.
 The aim of the Guidelines is to increase convergence within the Member States and between the insurance undertakings.
 All options, both the main options and the alternative options fulfil this target.
-Decision on whether an issue needs clarification or not has been made by analysing alternatives of the provisions of draft Implementing Measures Articles [12 TP1 and 13 TP2].
+Decision on whether an issue needs clarification or not has been made by analysing alternatives of the provisions of Articles 17 and 18 of the Implementing Measures.
 Also the decisions what options have been chosen have mostly been made on the same basis.
-It has been mostly assumed that draft Implementing Measures as a baseline has taken into account the points mentioned in the problem identification as described in section III. - 1.65.
+It has been mostly assumed that Implementing Measures as a baseline has taken into account the points mentioned in the problem identification as described in section III. - 1.65.
 Most of the impacts of the alternative options have already been described in the section IV because the alternative option is the other one of the two possible contract boundaries.